pankpy/GenAI-Q-A--Ask-Gemini-/README.md

 # GenAI Q&A (Ask Gemini)

 An easy-to-use Streamlit app that lets you ask questions using Google Gemini (Generative AI).
-You can type up to 5 questions directly or upload an Excel file (up to 50 questions), and the AI will respond and export the answers to a Word document.
+You can type up to 5 questions directly or upload an Excel file, and the AI will respond and python code will export the answers to a Word document.

 ---